ArenKDesai/ArenWebsite/hugo-arendesai.com/content/gcpwebsite.md

 *Google Cloud Platform (GCP), Hugo, Linux, Bucket, HTTPS*

 This website was developed using <a href="https://gohugo.io">hugo</a> and the risotto theme.
 It lives on a Google Cloud Platform bucket where HTTP/HTTPS requests are managed with an automatic load balancer with a manual SSL certificate.

-Parts of this website are insprited by <strong>Charles Bukowski</strong>.
-I remember him saying something about fire...